Synthetic Lagrangian Turbulence by Generative Diffusion Models: Problem set-up

-{ {\bf Problem set-up}} \\ {\bf Lagrangian turbulence.} The dataset used for training is extracted from a high-resolution DNS of the {3D} Navier-Stokes equations (NSE) in a cubic periodic domain with large-scale isotropic forcing.
-Lagrangian point-like particles have an instantaneous velocity, $\bV(t) = \dot{ \bX}(t)$, coinciding with the local instantaneous flow streamlines at the particle position, $\bX(t)$:
+{\bf Lagrangian turbulence.} The dataset used for training is extracted from a high-resolution DNS of the 3D Navier-Stokes equations (NSE) in a cubic periodic domain with large-scale isotropic forcing.
+Lagrangian point-like particles have an instantaneous velocity, $\bV(t)=\dot{\bX}(t)$, coinciding with the local instantaneous flow streamlines at the particle position, $\bX(t)$:

 where $\bu$ solves the NSE, see Eq.~\eqref{eq:nse} in Methods.
-To construct a high-quality ground-truth database, we tracked {a total of} ${N}_{p} =327680$ trajectories, each spanning a length of $T \simeq 200\tau_\eta$, with a temporal sampling {interval} of $dt_{s} \simeq 0.1 \tau_\eta$.
-Consequently, each trajectory is discretized into a total of $K=2000$ points, see Table \ref{tab:parameters}.
-Particles are injected randomly in the 3D volume once a statistically stationary evolution is reached for the underlying Eulerian flow.

-The set of multi-time observables utilized to benchmark the quality of the single-particle {3D} trajectory generation primarily relies on the statistics of Lagrangian velocity increments:
+To construct a high-quality ground-truth database, we tracked a total of ${N}_{p} =327680$ trajectories, each spanning a length of $T\simeq1.3\tau_L\simeq200\tau_\eta$, with a temporal sampling interval of $dt_{s}\simeq 0.1\tau_\eta$.
+Consequently, each trajectory is discretized into a total of $K=2000$ points, see Table \ref{table:Table1}.
+Particles are injected randomly in the 3D volume once a statistically stationary evolution is reached for the underlying Eulerian flow, thus ensuring that the Lagrangian statistics are also stationary.
+The set of multi-time observables utilized to benchmark the quality of the single-particle 3D trajectory generation primarily relies on the statistics of Lagrangian velocity increments:

 where $i=x,y,z$ indicates any of the three velocity components and $\tau$ represents the time increment.
-The instantaneous particle acceleration is obtained from the limit $a_i(t) = \lim_{\tau \to 0} \delta_\tau V_i/\tau$.
-Both the probability distribution functions (PDFs) of $\delta_\tau V_i$ in Fig.~\ref{figure:Figure1}(a), and that of $a_i$ in Fig. \ref{figure:pdfa}, show strongly non-Gaussian fluctuations.
+The instantaneous particle acceleration is obtained from the limit $a_i(t)=\lim_{\tau\to0}\delta_\tau V_i/\tau$, where we use a time resolution of $0.1\tau_{\eta}$ for both DNS and DM.
+Both the probability density functions (PDFs) of $\delta_\tau V_i$ in Fig.~\ref{figure:Figure1}\textbf{a}, and that of $a_i$ in Fig. \ref{figure:Figure2}, show strongly non-Gaussian fluctuations.
 The PDFs of $\delta_\tau V_i$ become more pronounced at decreasing the time scale $\tau$.
-It is a well-known empirical fact that Lagrangian velocity increments develop scaling power-laws in the inertial range, $\tau_\eta \ll \tau \ll \tau_L$, as measured by the Lagrangian Structure Functions \cite{chevillard2003lagrangian,biferale2004multifractal,arneodo2008universal}:
+It is a well-known empirical fact that Lagrangian velocity increments develop scaling power-laws in the inertial range, $\tau_\eta\ll\tau\ll\tau_L$, as measured by the Lagrangian Structure Functions \cite{chevillard2003lagrangian,biferale2004multifractal,arneodo2008universal}: